Class of 2017

 Jose Ramos, MSN'17, joined Saint Vincent Heart Institute in Billings, Montana, in August 2018 as a nurse practitioner.

-Jennifer David Ridgway, MSN’14, DNP’17, was featured on the Vanderbilt Center for Teaching website in April 2020 for her work leading VUSN students to continue with clinical interaction while away from campus due to COVID-19.
-She, an instructor at VUSN, led a group of students in March 2019 to teach children at the KIPP Kirkpatrick School in Nashville how to better manage asthma.
-That summer, she received the VUSN DAISY Award for Small Group Facilitator at the PreSpecialty Level and was named to the Center for Teaching Junior Faculty Fellows program at Vanderbilt University.
+Jennifer David Ridgway, MSN'14, DNP'17, was promoted to assistant professor at VUSN in June 2022.
+She is lead author of "Interactive, Case-based Teaching Design Strategies for Nurse Practitioner Students," published in June 2021 in The Journal for Nurse Practitioners .
+She was featured on the Vanderbilt Center for Teaching website in April 2020 for her work leading VUSN students to continue with clinical interaction while away from campus due to COVID-19.
+Jennifer led a group of VUSN students in March 2019 to teach children at the KIPP Kirkpatrick School in Nashville how to better manage asthma.
+That summer, she received the VUSN DAISY Award for Small Group Facilitator at the PreSpecialty Level and was named to the CFT Junior Faculty Fellows program.
 Jennifer presented a poster at the May 2018 Nurses Week Research Nurses Poster Session at Vanderbilt University Medical Center.
+She is an instructor at VUSN.

-Shelza Rivas, BA’12, MSN’15, DNP’17, co-authored “Sexual Violence Screening for Women across the Lifespan,” published in Advances in Family Practice Nursing in May 2020.
-She mentored VUSN PreSpecialty students on a medical mission trip to Guatemala in March 2019.
+Shelza Rivas, BA'12, MSN'15, DNP'17, was promoted to assistant professor at VUSN in June 2022.
+She co-authored "Opioid Use Disorder Screening for Women across the Lifespan," published in Advances in Family Practice Nursing in May 2021, and co-presented, "Opioid Use Disorder Screening across the Women's Health Lifespan," at the National Association of Nurse Practitioners in Women's Health conference in October.
+She is co-author of "Sexual Violence Screening for Women across the Lifespan," published in Advances in Family Practice Nursing in May 2020.
+Shelza mentored VUSN PreSpecialty students on a medical mission trip to Guatemala in March 2019.
+She is an instructor at VUSN.

 David Roae, MSN'17, joined the Jones Memorial Medical Practices in Belvidere, New York, in January 2018, as a family nurse practitioner.